 Once your inner ecosystem is healed, you may want to start adding whole grains back into your diet.

-Make sure to prepare all grains properly as note above, in order to aid your digestion.
+Make sure to prepare all grains properly, as noted above, in order to aid your digestion.
 And include fermented foods and drinks to give your inner ecosystem the boost it needs to keep you in balance!

 We do define them as starchy or non-starchy, however.
 We also label them as coming from the ocean or grown on land.
 Yes, vegetables do contain some sugars, but they are alkaline-forming in the body and contain lots of important vitamins and minerals.